 - Advice for THGM’s unperformed sample script for a talent competition speech

-VIDEO: Sydney Park’s speech, “Sit Like a Lady”, 100th Anniversary Miss America competition
+VIDEO: Sydney Park’s speech example, “Sit Like a Lady”, 100th Anniversary Miss America competition

-Analysis of Sydney Park’s speech, “Sit Like a Lady”, 100th Anniversary Miss America competition
+Analysis of Sydney Park’s speech example, “Sit Like a Lady”, 100th Anniversary Miss America competition

 Poet Sydney Park made great use of the stage, flowing on and off her chair fluidly.
 She was in command.
 She was in control.
 She did not have to physically go to every corner of the stage to own it all.
 Follow her gestures, follower her eyes.
 Wow!

 She also excelled with her speaking pace.
 Sometimes slow.
 Sometimes fast.
 Pauses at the right moments to give the audience time to process what she says.
 Always in control, and the speed changes reflect the purpose of her words.

 Of course, this is poetry.
 For some other types of speech, this might be overdone.
 In other words, pay attention, follow her style, but moderate as appropriate for your material and your venue.

 The topic was safe.
 In today’s world, a woman speaking up for equal treatment is a “world peace” topic.
 Everybody can agree on it, nothing controversial or original there.
 The delivery was original, but not the topic.